-Once you get your offer accepted, it may feel like there’s nothing that’ll stop you.
-But pump the brakes, just a bit.
-There’s one last hurdle you’ll need to go through.
+Once you get your offer accepted, it may feel like there’s nothing that’ll stop you, But there’s one last hurdle you’ll need to go through before everything’s final.
 It’s called the underwriting process, and it’s used to determine whether your loan application – and your chances of buying the home you want – will be accepted or rejected.

 The underwriting process happens when the lender verifies your income, assets, debt, credit and property.
-This information is needed to ensure you’re in a good position to take on the financial responsibilities that come with a mortgage, and that it’s a good investment for the lender.
+This information is needed to ensure you’re in a good position to take on the financial responsibilities of a mortgage and that it’s a good investment for the lender.
 In short, it helps your lender assess the risk of lending to you.

 Underwriting occurs once you’ve completed your mortgage application and all required documents are turned in for the underwriter to review.
 Requested documents may include:

 - Bank statements